 Moving to a new home in a new neighborhood or even a new city can be an exciting event because it marks the beginning of a new chapter in your life.
 But it can also be (and usually is to some degree) fraught with anxiety and fear of the new and unknown, especially for kids.
 No matter how much they seem to indicate otherwise, kids want and thrive on order and routine and predictability.
 But moving pretty well destroys all that for a time.
 And even more traumatic for kids is having to make new friends and adjust to a new school.
-So let’s see what you can do to help your kids adjust to a move in Newburyport when moving in the middle of the school year.
+So let’s see what you can do to help your kids adjust to a move in Essex County when moving in the middle of the school year.

 Make Sure You Maintain a Visibly Positive Attitude